A supervisor shall take appropriate disciplinary action if an employee commits one or more of the following:

 8. Unauthorized or improper use of any type of leave, or abuse of meal and rest periods.

-9. Repeated tardiness or unauthorized leave, including unauthorized departure from the work area.
+9. Repeated tardiness, leave abuse, or unauthorized leave, including unauthorized departure from the work area.

 10. Failure to maintain satisfactory and harmonious working relationships with the public or other employees.